bluekitchen/btstack/chipset/README.md

 ## NXP Semiconductors
-NXP Semiconductors acquired the Bluetooth + Wifi division of Marvel in 2019 and continues their products with new names.
+NXP Semiconductors acquired Marvell's Bluetooth + Wi-Fi division in 2019 and continues its products under new names.
-As the Controllers contain no Bluetooth firmware, the firmware needs to be uploaded on start.
+As the Controllers contain no Bluetooth firmware, the firmware needs to be uploaded at startup.
 BTstack supports firmware upload for older Controllers with bootloader version v1, like the NXP 88W8997.

-**BD ADDR** is stored in Controller.
+**BD ADDR** is stored in the Controller.

 **SCO data** is routed over HCI by default but does not support flow control.

-**Baud rate** is currently kept at 115200
+**Baud rate** is currently kept at 115200.

 **Init script** is required.

-**BTstack integration**: firmware update required and implemented by *btstack_chipset_nxp.c*  See port/posix-h4-nxp for details on how to use it.
+**BTstack integration**: A firmware update is required and implemented by *btstack_chipset_nxp.c*.
+See port/posix-h4-nxp for details on how to use it.

 ## Realtek

 Realtek provides Dual-Mode Bluetooth Controllers with USB and UART (H4/H5) interfaces as well as combined Bluetooth/WiFi Controllers, which are also available as M.2 modules for laptops.
-They commonly require to download a patch and a configuration file.
-Patch and configuration file can be found as part of their Linux drivers.
+They commonly require a patch and a configuration file to be downloaded.
+The patch and configuration files can be found as part of their Linux drivers.

-**BD ADDR** is stored in Controller.
+**BD ADDR** is stored in the Controller.

 **SCO data** can either be routed over HCI with working flow control or over I2S/PCM.
-The 8822CS supports mSBC codec internally.
+The 8822CS supports the mSBC codec internally.

 **Baud rate** is set by the config file.

 **Init script** is required.

-**BTstack integration**: H4/H5 Controller require firmware upload. 'rtk_attach' can be used for this on Embedded Linux.
-For H4 and USB Controllers, *btstack_chipset_realtek.c* implements the patch and config upload mechanism.
+**BTstack integration**: H4/H5 Controllers require firmware upload. `rtk_attach` can be used for this on Embedded Linux.
+For H4 and USB Controllers, *btstack_chipset_realtek.c* implements the patch and configuration upload mechanism.
 The current implementation requires POSIX support and a file system.
-Please get in touch if your project requires an MCU without POSIX/File system.
+Please get in touch if your project requires an MCU without POSIX file-system support.

 ### Systems with an Operating System and a File System